Colombia 2019

 The Flight

 A horrible storm blew through Atlanta right before our flight.
-So, we were wildly delayed and stuck at the airport.
-Fortunately, we had good seats in the lounge and I served my patriotic duty by having three or four Jack and Cokes.
+So, we were super delayed and stuck at the airport.
+Fortunately, we had good seats in the lounge and I served my civic duty by having three or four Jack and Cokes.
 I'm told the flight was short and uneventful.

 :: CARTAGENA ::